strata-mvc/project/wp-content/plugins/contact-form-7-honeypot/readme.txt

 * Yep!
 New in version 1.5 of the plugin you're able to adjust the HTML by hooking the output filter for the plugin.
 See the **Installation** section for more details.

 == Changelog ==
+= 1.6.1 =
+Small change to accommodate changes made in CF7 3.9.

 = 1.6 =
 Quite a lot of code clean-up.
 This shouldn't result in any changes to the regular output, but it's worth checking your forms after updating.
 Also, you'll note that you now have the ability to add a custom CLASS and ID attributes when generating the Honeypot shortcode (in the CF7 form editor).